wellcometrust/graph-translate/README.md

 ```

 Refer to the sample `config.yaml` for the full set of hyperparameters and other configuration options.
 While the sample config contains some callbacks, additional ones can be specified.

+### Weights & Biases Hyperparameter Optimization

+Experiments can be run sequentially over a range of parameters by setting parameters in the `wandconfig.yaml` file.
+Note that any parameters not set in this file will default to the `config.yaml`.
+Initialise agent using `wandb sweep wandbconfig.yaml`.